Nevada Hot Springs

 Bailey’s Hot Springs

-Located in Northern Nevada, just north of the Black Rock Desert in the heart of Soldier Meadows you will find Soldier Meadow Hot Springs in Gerlach, NV.
+Located in Northern Nevada, just north of the Black Rock Desert in the heart of Soldier Meadows you will find Soldier Meadow Hot Creek in Gerlach, NV.

 The water temperature of Soldier Meadows Hot Creek is approximately 106 – 112° F.